riscv-software-src/riscof/docs/source/installation.rst

 Create Neccesary Env Files
 ==========================

-RISCOF requires python plugins for each model (DUT and Golden) to be submitted.
+RISCOF requires python plugins for each model (DUT and Reference) to be submitted.
 These plugins provide a quick and standard way of building the model, compiling the tests and executing the tests on the models.
 Along with the python plugins of each model, one would also have to provide the `YAML` configuration files of the DUT as per the norms of ``riscv-config``.
 Some models might also